-Would it be possible for the balances be on the Blockchain?
-And if not, what is the reason against it?
+Would it be possible for the balances to be on the Blockchain?
+If not, what is the reason against it?

-Every Chain of Blocks is tailored to carry the information individual to the product; TET includes the balances while the SoftNote Chain does not.
+Every Chain of Blocks is tailored to carry the information individually to the product; TET includes the balances, while SoftNote does not.

 What is the decentralised storage service?

-Tectum Decentralized Storage is an added layer service, targets Logistical, Intellectual Property and other sensitive data related operations; some partners are not willing or simply do not have the capacity to safely store their data, the seamless integration with the native Blockchain layer is a major winning factor when a large amount of documentation must be instantly accessible to all transacting parties.
+Tectum Decentralized Storage is an added layer service that targets Logistical, Intellectual Property, and other sensitive data-related operations.
+Some partners are not willing or simply cannot safely store their data.
+The seamless integration with the native Blockchain layer is a major winning factor when a large amount of documentation must be instantly accessible to all transacting parties.
 Tectum Decentralized Storage is a Smart Contract: The file hash signature + File location address is written to the Decentralized Storage chain.
 The file itself is stored in multiple server locations not related to each other.
 The access is public; the file can optionally be encrypted.

 How are the Delphi Smart Contracts (SC) compiled and run on the Tectum Blockchain?

-SC executes a new Chain of Blocks specific to Events with an identical algorithm to process the identical Block Format (Block Properties); Tectum SC are designed to function through UI for an average user; the UI is normally a Desktop application.
+SC executes a new Chain of Blocks specific to Events with an identical algorithm to process the identical Block Format (Block Properties).
+Tectum SCs are designed to function through UI for an average user, and the UI is normally a Desktop application.